sel0nidas/WebsocketVideoCom/README.md

 # WebsocketVideoCom

-Real Time Remote Netflix Controller
+Real Time Remote Netflix Controller for mobile
+> You can try on a non-mobile device but main user experience has designed for mobile.

 ## Features